 And I walk out.

 Dad and Mike Sr. are talking by the entrance to the Police Station.
 We all go in and are escorted to an open office where the policemen have their desks.
 Two officers come to greet us.
 We all sit in a circle around one desk where one officer takes notes while the other asks the questions.
-I expected to be grilled in ‘the box’, like I’d seen on TV courtroom dramas.
-The officer makes statements and asks Dad and me to fill in where they’re unsure about details.
+I expected to be grilled in ‘the box’, like I see on TV courtroom dramas.
+The officer makes statements and asks Dad and me to fill in where they are unsure about details.

 “When did Jace Conning first stay at your house,” he asks.